To embed a website or widget, add it to the properties panel.

 As part of ongoing US policy efforts to accelerate carbon removal technology, the US Department of Energy (DOE) has awarded funds to four National Laboratory-led partnerships to develop carbon dioxide removal quality guidelines.
 My colleagues and I at Carbon Direct are proud to contribute our expertise to one of these efforts, a project to develop technical and community foundations for high-integrity carbon dioxide removal measurement, reporting, and verification led by Lawrence Livermore National Laboratory.

-Download: The 2023 Edition of the Criteria for High-Quality Carbon Dioxide Removal >
+2024 Criteria for High-Quality Carbon Dioxide Removal

 The need for universal carbon removal standards